MilKris666/Falcon-BMS-Briefings-Web-Server/README.md

 How to Run:

     Run the Falcon_BMS_Briefing_WebServer.ps1 script by right-clicking it and selecting Run with PowerShell.
+    The script's execution must be confirmed once during its first run.

     Keep the console window open or minimize it, don´t close it.
     In the Falcon Mission Scheduler, open a briefing and click Print.